fbpx

 Even if you took occasional withdrawals to cover living expenses, that $8 million has probably grown back to $10 million or perhaps much more than that.
 All of that money can go to charity and support programming that will last for many decades into the future, but you won’t need to feel guilty because the full proceeds of the life insurance policy have gone to your family.

-Maximize Your Legacy with Life Insurance
+Maximize Your Legacy Planning with Life Insurance

 Just to put the efficiency of this strategy into some context, imagine the same scenario if you didn’t create and fund a life insurance trust well in advance.
 That same $10 million would be split between family and charity.
 It may be even less if you let all of the money linger in stocks and the market gets caught in a nasty correction around the time of your death.